-The City's energy goals also include significant smallscale embedded generation (SSEG).34 To this end, the City will pursue the potential installation of up to 120 MW of rooftop photovoltaic (PV) systems across the commercial and residential sectors of Cape Town.
-SSEG is critical to improve Cape Town's energy security, reduce its carbon footprint, build a more robust economy, create local jobs and keep money circulating in the local economy.
+The City's energy goals also include significant small-scale embedded generation (SSEG).
+The 2020 target is to have 120 MW SSEG installed, primarily in the form of photovoltaic (PV) systems on rooftops in the commercial sector.
+This is critical to improving Cape Town's energy security, reducing its carbon footprint, and thereby building a more robust economy, creating local jobs and keeping money circulating in the local economy.